henrikglass/shaq/docs/sel_functions.md

-vec4 input_vec4(str label, vec4 default)                                         Creates an input widget for 4D vectors with the label `label` and default value `default` vec4 color_picker(str label, vec4 default)                                       Creates a color picker widget with the label `label` and default value `default` vec4 copy_vec4(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader`
+vec4 input_vec4(str label, vec4 default)                                         Creates an input widget for 4D vectors with the label `label` and default value `default` vec4 color_picker(str label, vec4 default)                                       Creates a color picker widget with the label `label` and default value `default` vec4 copy_vec4(str shader, str var)                                              Copies the value last assigned to the uniform variable `var` in the shader `shader` vec4 eval_vec4(str expr)                                                         Evaluates the expression `expr` and reinterprets it as a vec4
 ```

 ## Returning ivec2: